weaponsforge/gatsby-dockerfiles/README.md

 ## gatsby-dockerfiles

-A collection of development Dockerfiles for running various [Gatsby CLI](https://www.gatsbyjs.com/docs/reference/gatsby-cli/) versions in containers as an alternative to global installation `"npm install -g gatsby-cli"`.
+A collection of development Dockerfiles for running various [Gatsby CLI](https://www.gatsbyjs.com/docs/reference/gatsby-cli/) versions in containers as an alternative to global installation `"npm install -g gatsby-cli"` on a host machine.

 This repository contains references to Gatsby CLI Docker recipes and notes about which Node version(s) are compatible with each CLI version for quick look-ups and inspection of existing Gatsby themes and starters.